 A suitable dosage form design includes

 These studies are designed to identify those physical and chemical properties of a candidate drug molecule which may affect the development of a safe, stable and efficient dosage forms with good bioavailability.
-Commonly evaluated parameters during include – particle size and size distribution, solubility, dissolution behavior, stability, refractive index, partition coefficient, drug-excipient compatibility, crystal form, surface properties, etc.
+Commonly evaluated parameters during preformulation studies include – particle size and size distribution, solubility, dissolution behaviour, stability, refractive index, partition coefficient, drug-excipient compatibility, crystal form, surface properties, etc.

 b.
 Biopharmaceutical Considerations